mkhan45/mkhan45.github.io/_posts/2020-05-20-Pong tutorial with ggez Part 2.md

 ___

+You can find the updated code for this part [here](https://github.com/mkhan45/ggez-pong-tutorial/tree/master/part2).

 In the next part, we'll make Pong playable by finishing the update loop.

-You can find the updated code for this part [here](https://github.com/mkhan45/ggez-pong-tutorial/tree/master/part2).
+You can find it at [https://mkhan45.github.io/2020/05/21/Pong-tutorial-with-ggez-Part-3.html](https://mkhan45.github.io/2020/05/21/Pong-tutorial-with-ggez-Part-3.html)

-I'll link it here when I'm done.